What is acupuncture?

 A licensed acupuncturist (L.Ac.) holds a license in one or more states, whereas a person certified by the NCCAOM is called a diplomate of acupuncture (Dipl.Ac.).
 An oriental medicine doctor (O.M.D.) has obtained advanced training in acupuncture at a recognized school of oriental medicine, which generally requires a minimum of an associate's degree for admission and offer a three to four year program.
 These schools are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).

 Each state independently regulates acupuncture licensure.
 Medical doctors are also legally eligible to perform acupuncture provided they have gone through the adequate training involving 200-300 hours of self-study, have practiced acupuncture for at least 2 years, passed a board examination, and performed at least 500 treatments.
 The current professional and licensing organization for M.D.'s who practice acupuncture is the American Academy of Medical Acupuncture in El Segundo, California, www.medicalacupuncture.org.

-How does one find a practitioner?
+How does one find an acupuncture practitioner?

 If you are considering seeing an acupuncturist, you should discuss this therapy with your primary care physician or integrative medicine practitioner, if you have one.
 Because acupuncture is growing in popularity, your doctor may be aware of qualified practitioners in the area and offer certain recommendations for you depending on your conditions.
 This referral may also be required for insurance coverage, depending on your policy.
 Web search engines can often assist in finding local acupuncturists, and usually provide their credentials for your review if your physician doesn't have a referral.